eegrieves/eegrieves/README.md

 - 🌱 I’m currently learning ...how to cope with mentalillness in a positive way & get back to living healthy.
 I'm also learning to deal with tremors on a daily basis.
 - 💞️ I’m looking to collaborate on ...I'm open for group theray but I prefer private sesions.
 Someone who can guide me through my healing process & just a person of no judgment toward me & my past
 - 📫 How to reach me ... my cell phone is on 24/7 so you can reach me at anytime @ 704-648-2111.
-- 😄 Pronouns: ...I love my children because they bring me happiness.
+- 😄 Pronouns: ...I love my children because they are my only two kids in life and they bring me joy.
 - ⚡ Fun fact: ...When I was born, I was born with two spleens & I still have both 28 years later!

 <!---